Sensitive, Large Field of View Detectors for Developmental Biology Studies

 Andor Camera Solutions for Developmental Biology Studies

-Andor highly recommend the Sona back-illuminated sCMOS camera for live cell developmental biology applications that require sensitivity and field of view.
+Andor highly recommend the Sona back-illuminated sCMOS cameras for live cell developmental biology applications that require sensitivity and field of view.
 Sona offers an ideal combination of field of view, sensitivity and speed making it perfectly suited to the needs of these applications:

 - A near perfect 95% QE and low noise means that the Sona is highly sensitive.